 Inventory is stated at the lower of cost or net realizable value with cost being determined on the average cost method.
 Work in progress and finished goods inventory includes an allocation for capitalized labor and overhead.
 The Company routinely evaluates the carrying value of inventory for slow moving and potentially obsolete inventory and, when appropriate, will record an adjustment to reduce inventory to its estimated net realizable value.
-As of June 30, 2019 and December 31, 2018, inventory reserves were \$105,031.
+As of September 30, 2019 and December 31, 2018, inventory reserves were \$120,652 and \$105,031, respectively.